-When you’re ready to eat them again, thaw pierogi overnight and reheat in boiling water.
+When you’re ready to eat them again, thaw pierogi overnight and reheat them in boiling water.
 Serve with a topping of your choice or finish off on a frying pan for some extra crispness.

 - 1⅔ cups (200 g) buckwheat flour + some more for sprinkling

 - 1 tbsp canola oil

 - Mix both flours (1⅔ cups of buckwheat ⅔ cup potato flour) and salt together.
 Sift onto your worktop, I like to line it with a silicone mat first.